Trade Marks and Internet Searches: Lush v Amazon

 The claimants ("Lush") manufacture and supply cosmetics under the Lush brand.
 They are well known for their colourful soaps and bath bombs.
 The first named claimant is the registered proprietor, and the second its licensee, of Community trade mark number 01388313 ("the CTM") under which the word LUSH is registered for

-"Perfumes; bath preparations; non-medicated toilet preparations; cosmetic preparations; lotions, powders and creams all for use on the skin; dentifrices; depilatory preparations; deodorants; toilet articles; preparations for care of the hair; shampoos; soaps; essential oils; massage creams and lotions"in class 3 and
+"Perfumes; bath preparations; non-medicated toilet preparations; cosmetic preparations; lotions, powders and creams all for use on the skin; dentifrices; depilatory preparations; deodorants; toilet articles; preparations for care of the hair; shampoos; soaps; essential oils; massage creams and lotions"

-"Pharmaceutical preparations and substances; products and preparations for the care of skin, hair, teeth or nails"in class 5.
+"Pharmaceutical preparations and substances; products and preparations for the care of skin, hair, teeth or nails"

 The defendants are members of the Amazon group which claims to be the largest on-line retailer in the world.
 Amazon has perfected software that analyses Internet users' behaviour and presents advertisements for products likely to be of interest to them either on Google through Google AdWords or on Amazon's own website whenever a user keys in a particular search term.
 It was that software that gave rise to this action.